 - We are born with an innate preference for sweet taste.
 This preference can be fostered or suppressed.
-If it is fostered, children will be resistant to eating foods that don’t taste sweet, like vegetables, plain milk and unsweetened cereal.
+If it is fostered, children will be resistant to eating foods that don’t taste sweet, like vegetables, plain milk, and unsweetened cereal.

-Research on child eating habits has shown that foods used as “rewards” become more desirable to children than if they had not been used as rewards.
+- Research on child eating habits has shown that foods used as “rewards” become more desirable to children than if they had not been used as rewards.
 So, when candy is used as a reward, children come to like it more and want it more than they would otherwise.

 What will happen to them as they watch other children receive candy while they are given something else?
-Candy will become the “forbidden fruit.”
-It will become even more desirable to these children because they can’t have it.
+Candy can become the “forbidden fruit” and may become even more desirable to these children because they can’t have it.
 Studies also have shown when restricted food does become freely available, the child will eat more of it than she would have if it hadn’t been restricted.